VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 This will work exactly like a filetype plugin, except here we are executing one lua function and not an entire file.
 The advantage of the autocommand is we can define multipe filetypes in the `pattern` property.

-By the way, this doesn't have to be a plugin script, we can setup the autocommand in the `init.lua` file.
+By the way, this doesn't have to be a global plugin, we can setup the autocommand in the `init.lua` file.

 ### Add borders to floating windows